PHPerKael/wan2_lora_trainer/README.md

 * Python 3.12
 * Visual Studio tools (seems to be needed for path compatibility).
 * Pytorch 2.7.1 cuda 128
+* Include package python scrpits for 3.12(In case you don't have it see the tutorial installtion below)
 * Custom bat file (see installation below).
 *  **Don't use Sageattention**.